 Getting Started With Droneography

-Have you ever thought that making images and videos with a drone would be really cool, but didn’t know where to start?
-No worries, because that’s what we’ll cover here.
+Have you ever thought that making images and videos with a drone would be really cool, but did not know where to start?
+No worries, because that is what we will cover here.

 What Can I Do with a Drone?

 A drone with a camera lets you make images that would otherwise be impossible without a huge budget and lots of resources.
 Today drones like the DJI Mavic Mini can shoot both stills and video.
 The video coming out of current drone tech is in 4K.
 4K is the standard for drone video, just as it has become the standard for home television screens.
 Because most drone cameras use smaller sensors, both focus and depth of field are rarely an issue, and your footage will be sharp, well exposed and will look better than a regular DVD or Blu-Ray disk.
 When it comes to stills, most drones can shoot in both RAW and JPEG formats.
 The format that you choose is up to you and whether you will want to do post processing afterward or not.
 The quality of the images is excellent and the colour rendition is as good as a top of the line point and shoot camera.
 These stills are typically 14 megapixels in resolution which is incredible considering that this is coming from a very small camera and that camera is flying at the time that you are making photographs.

 You could, of course, hire a helicopter, flight crew, pay for permits, insurance and the like but one hour of traditional flight time will cost more than the complete cost of two of the average camera drones.

 The key element to remember is that a drone is an aircraft and you as the operator are a pilot, and that means following the rules for civil aviation.
 The rules are always evolving, for safety reasons and to get a fair balance between the needs of the drone operator and the needs of the rest of the community.
 Transport Canada provides a clear list of dos and do nots at Canada.ca/drone-safety.

 Check this site regularly as the rules are subject to ongoing change.